Lars-Erik Thunholm: Personal life

 In 1939 he married May Bruzelli (born 1916), the daughter of Erik Bruzelli and Signe (née Magnusson).
 He is the father of Eva Thiel and art historian Görel Cavalli-Björkman (born 1941), who was married to bank director Nils Cavalli-Björkman.
 In 2000, Thunholm married the actress Gio Petré.

+Death

 Thunholm died on 17 June 2006 and was buried in Lidingö Cemetery.